-This creamy Vegan Sausage Breakfast Lasagna will give you the perfect start to your day.
-It’s layered with veggies like spinach, leeks and scallions, and all of this goodness is smothered in a dreamy bechamel sauce.
+A creamy Vegan Sausage Breakfast Lasagna is the perfect start to a day.
+It's layered with veggies like spinach, leeks and scallions, and all of this goodness is smothered in a dreamy bechamel sauce.

 Casserole-type dishes work really well for brunch or breakfast, and this lasagna really is nothing but a big ol' casserole layered with noodles, vegan cheese, spinach, leeks, vegan sausage and a creamy, to-die-for bechamel sauce.
 Also vegan, of course.